Greece-Malakasa (photo by globaldetentionproject.org).jpeg

 Yes, you have the right to apply for asylum while in detention (regardless of where you are being detained, e.g. police station or detention centre), and you can submit your application on your own.

-• When you declare your wish to apply for asylum, you are protected from deportation.
-If you receive a first-instance decision rejecting your application and submit an appeal against it, you might not be protected from deportation.
-You are advised to ask the Asylum Service for more information.
+• When you express your intention to apply for asylum, you will generally be protected from deportation, except in specific cases as defined by law.
+For instance, if you receive a first-instance decision rejecting your application and submitting an appeal, you may not be protected from deportation.
+It's crucial that you seek additional information from the Asylum Service to understand your situation fully.
+For more details, please refer to the relevant article.

-• Even though the law foresees that the asylum application should be examined within the fast-track procedure (the examination should be completed within 20 days from the registration, and in case the first decision is negative and the applicant submits an appeal, the decision should be issued within 10 days), in practice there are delays, so if you apply for asylum while in detention, it is possible that you will be detained for a prolonged period of time.
+• Even though the law foresees that the asylum application should be examined within the fast-track procedure (the examination should be completed within 20 days from the registration, and in case the first decision is negative and the applicant submits an appeal, the decision should be issued within 10 days), in practice there are delays, so if you apply for asylum while in detention, you may be detained for a prolonged period.

 Find more about the Asylum process.